shunnnosukekawai/detectron2_customedata/FUNSD.md

 ```
 <img src="images/FUNSD/bestparam_result.jpg" width=400>

-The model was improved and can detect question and answer label with hight prediction scores.
+The model was improved and can detect question and answer labels with high prediction scores.